National Football League: Finances

-NFL revenue is from three primary sources: NFL Ventures (merchandising), NFL Enterprises (NFL Network and NFL Sunday Ticket, which the league controls), and the television contract.
-The league distributes such revenue equally among teams, regardless of performance.
-As of February 2019, each team receives $255 million annually from the league's television contract, up 150% from $99.9 million in 2010.
+The NFL's revenue is from three primary sources: NFL Ventures (merchandising), NFL Enterprises (NFL Network and NFL Sunday Ticket, which the league controls), and the television contracts.
+The league distributes such revenue equally among the teams, regardless of their performance.
+As of February 2019, each team received $255 million annually from the league's television contract, up 150% from $99.9 million in 2010.

 Most NFL teams' financial statements are secret.
 The Kansas City Star obtained the Kansas City Chiefs' tax returns for 2008–2010.
 According to the Star, the team's revenue rose from $231 million in 2008 to $302 million in 2010.
 In 2010, two thirds of revenue came from the league: $99.8 million from NFL Ventures ($55.3 million) and NFL Enterprises ($44.6 million), and the $99.9 million share of the television contract.
 The remaining one third was from tickets ($42.4 million), corporate sponsorships ($6.6 million), food sales ($5 million), parking passes ($4.7 million), in-stadium advertising ($3.7 million), radio contract ($2.7 million), and miscellaneous sources.
 The largest Chiefs expense in 2010 was $148 million for players, coaches, and other employees.
-Of the $38 million in operating income, Clark, Lamar Jr., two other children, and widow of former team owner Lamar Hunt divided $17.6 million, and reinvested the remaining $20 million into the team.
+Of the $38 million in operating income, Clark Hunt, Lamar Hunt Jr., two other children, and the widow of former team owner Lamar Hunt divided $17.6 million, and reinvested the remaining $20 million into the team.

 According to economist Richard D. Wolff, the NFL's revenue model is in contravention of the typical corporate structure.
 By redistributing profits to all teams the NFL is ensuring that one team will not dominate the league through excessive earnings.
-Roger Noll described the revenue sharing as the league's "most important structural weakness", however, as there is no disincentive against a team playing badly and the largest cost item, player salaries, is capped.
+Roger Noll described the revenue sharing as the league's "most important structural weakness", as there is no disincentive against a team playing badly and the largest cost item, player salaries, is capped.